 In-depth study of a selected topic in religion.
 Past topics have included: Religion and the News Media; Gnosticism; Science and Religion; Women and World Religions; Rule the World for God?; and Goddess Worship in Western Religions.
-May be repeated for credit.
-Offered as needed.
-(2-4 sem. hrs.)

 RELG 290.
 Internship in Religion